 The information displayed in a report can have more meaning and context when compared to other scores.
-Comparing your results to a benchmark may be interesting, or looking at scores compared to the last survey could be more relevant.
+Comparing your results to a benchmark (e.g. in your industry or geography) may be interesting, or looking at scores compared to your last survey could be more relevant.
+Click to see our full list of 2019 Benchmarks and advice on how to use them!

 Scores from past surveys can be imported as a single score per question representing the organization's overall score, or as a single score per question per demographic, representing past and current results for a group within the organization.